Night Sweats, Cough: Signals of Health Issues?

 Night sweats and a cough can often occur concurrently.
 Night sweats are defined as heavy sweats occurring at night or during sleep, without the influence of external factors like heavy blankets or a hot bedroom.
-These sweats are often described as being “drenching,” to the point that the bedding and night clothes are often soaked through.
+These sweats are often described as being “drenching,” to the point that the bedding and night clothes are usually soaked through.
 Coughing is more straightforward, as it is frequently experienced as the body responds to irritants in the airways by coughing to expel them.

 • Common colds